 Given the above, the POSA would have reasonably expected patients to respond to a sufficient degree that the POSA would have wanted to obtain the data from the MSI-H Study, including determining the outcome of patients.
-(EX1003, ¶112; see also MPEP 2107.03 ("[A]s a general rule ...
-Office personnel should presume that [an] applicant has established that the subject matter of [a human clinical] trial is reasonably predictive of having the asserted therapeutic utility.").)
-Further, because the POSA would have known that pembrolizumab was already approved for another oncology indication in November 2014, the POSA would have had a higher expectation of success.
+(EX1003, ¶135; see also MPEP 2107.03 ("[A]s a general rule . . .
+Office personnel should presume that [an] applicant has established that the subject matter of [a human clinical] trial is reasonably predictive of having the asserted therapeutic utility."); Vanda Pharms.
+Inc. v.
+Teva Pharms.
+USA, Inc., No. 2023-1247, 2023 WL 3335538, at 4 (Fed.
+Cir.
+May 10, 2023).)
+Further, because the POSA would have known that pembrolizumab was already approved for another oncology indication by November 2014, the POSA would have had a higher expectation of success.
 (EX1055, 1-2 (pembrolizumab approved for melanoma); EX1063, 334-335 (for oncology drugs, 55% of second indications were successful if the first indication was successful, but only 9% of first indications were successful.)
-Thus, the POSA would have seen the inherent properties, discussed above in Sections VI.B.1, VI.B.2.c, of treating MSI-H colorectal patients with pembrolizumab at the dosage that was applied in the clinical study.
+Thus, the POSA would have seen the inherent properties, discussed above in Sections VI.B.1-2, of treating MSI-H colorectal patients with pembrolizumab at the dosage that was applied in the clinical study.
 See Persion Pharms.
 LLC v.
+Alvogen Malta

-Alvogen Malta Operations Ltd., 945 F.3d 1184, 1190 (Fed.
+Operations Ltd., 945 F.3d 1184, 1190 (Fed.
 Cir.
 2019) ("Inherency may supply a missing claim limitation in an obviousness analysis.").